SpeedyWeather/SpeedyWeather.jl/docs/src/how_to_run_speedy.md

 ```@example howto
 model = ShallowWaterModel(; spectral_grid, time_stepping)
 ```
-This logic continues for all model components.
-See the [Model setups](@ref) for examples.
+This logic continues for all model components, see [Examples](@ref).
 All model components are also subtype (i.e. `<:`) of some abstract supertype, this feature can be made use of to redefine not just constant parameters of existing model components but also to define new ones.
 This is more elaborated in [Extending SpeedyWeather](@ref).